Podcast: Play in new window | Download

 Sleep is a foundation of your mental and physical wellbeing and should be considered a non-negotiable.

-Performance comes down to purpose, so you should get clear and committed on why you want to focus on yourself as a business athlete.
+Performance comes down to purpose, so you should get clear and committed on why you want to focus on yourself.

 Remember to focus less on your weight and keep fitness at the forefront of your healthy lifestyle.